 Onerous contract provisions are recorded where there is an expectation that a contract will be loss-making, and judgement is applied to determine the magnitude of any provision.
 Particular focus is given to contracts which are technologically challenging.
 We evaluated the contract governance policies and controls in place within the business and tested the design and operating effectiveness of certain key controls over long-term contracts.

 We performed risk assessment procedures over the portfolio of contracts to identify higher-risk contracts.
 These higher risk contracts were selected for detailed contract audits.
-These detailed contract audits involved meeting with key financial and non-financial personnel throughout the year and at year end to discuss contract performance, as well as obtaining evidence to support contract financials.
-Specifically, our procedures included the following:

-- · We assessed the basis of revenue recognition to ensure it is in line with applicable accounting standards. - We agreed overall anticipated revenue to the underlying contract and validated a sample of customer invoices through to cash receipt. - We calculated revenue recognised and agreed revenue, costs and associated balance sheet positions to the underlying general ledger. - We obtained evidence to corroborate management estimates and judgements, particularly around forecast costs to complete and risk contingencies. - We validated costs incurred allocated to contracts during the year to supporting documentation on a Group-wide basis. - We made enquiries as to the potential impact in delivery and forecast costs to complete arising from climate change risks.
+These detailed contract audits involved meeting with key financial and nonfinancial personnel throughout the year and at year end to discuss contract performance, as well as obtaining evidence to support contract financials.
+Specifically, our procedures included the following: We assessed the basis of revenue recognition to ensure it is in line with applicable accounting standards.
+We agreed overall anticipated revenue to the underlying contract and validated a sample of customer invoices through to cash receipt.
+We recalculated revenue recognised and agreed revenue, costs and associated balance sheet positions to the underlying general ledger.
+We obtained evidence to corroborate management estimates and judgements, particularly around forecast costs to complete and risk contingencies.
+We validated costs incurred allocated to contracts during the year to supporting documentation.

-For remaining untested contracts, we selected a sample and performed testing over revenue and costs, agreeing to supporting documentation including customer contracts and validating a sample of customer invoices to cash receipts.
+For the remaining untested contracts, we selected a sample and performed testing over revenue and costs, agreeing to supporting documentation including customer contracts and validating a sample of customer invoices to cash receipts.
 We agreed contract loss provisions recorded based on the overall outcome anticipated on the contract through a combination of the procedures above and consideration of recoverability of amounts recoverable on contract.

-Additional testing was performed, where not sufficiently covered by the above, over the contract asset and liability balance sheet positions.
+Additional testing was performed, where not sufficiently covered by the above, over the contract asset and liability balance sheet positions to gain assurance over the accuracy of these balances.
 These have been sample tested and agreed to supporting documentation.